-Summer schools are followed by an analytic examination process at the end of the week that takes place at TTI's premises with the participation of all trainees in order to assess the degree of knowledge transfer and understanding.
+Summer schools were followed by an analytic examination process at the end of the week that took place at TTI's premises with the participation of all trainees in order to assess the degree of knowledge transfer and understanding.

-Trainees are expected to actively participate in a project-teamwork throughout the duration of the project; the resulting technical report is submitted and presented upon completion of summer school.
-For the project formulation, trainees are grouped into teams and each team has a designated advisor (i.e. one of the trainers) to lead them.
+Trainees actively participated in a project-teamwork throughout the duration of the project; the resulting technical report was submitted and presented upon completion of the Summer Schools.
+For the project formulation, trainees were grouped into teams and each team had a designated advisor (i.e. one of the trainers) to lead them.

-Trainees are evaluated by two trainers from the University of Thessaly (TTLog) and the Fraunhofer Institute for Factory Operation and Automation (IFF) and one member of TTI in order to guarantee meritocracy.
-Passing the exams, the students are granted 6 ECTS for the program.
+Trainees were evaluated by two trainers from the University of Thessaly (TTLog) and the Fraunhofer Institute for Factory Operation and Automation (IFF) and one member of TTI in order to guarantee meritocracy.
+Passing the exams, the students were granted 6 ECTS for the program.

-3.6 Train the Trainers Seminar
+3.6 Train the Trainers' Seminar